MSalah73/Kratos/model_trial_09/README.md

 ##### model_architecture_vgg19.py
 * Potentially the MOST IMPORTANT FILE.
 Most modifications, if not all, happen here.
 This file allows for interchangeable model architectures and parameters throughout the epoch training process.
 File names may be modified by changing certain parameters.

+##### run_backend.py
+* This file links to the backend to make predictions about an image passed in by the front end user interface.

+#### Future Improvement(s):
+##### Label Expansion:
+* Categories and labels can be expanded by updating the `model_architecture_vgg19.py` file’s MODDED.classes and MODDED.CATEGORIES attribute.
+    * Collect couple hundred images of the clothing item.
+    * Add 1 to the amount of classes. (initially 50)
+    * Then append another string value to the CATEGORIES at the end.
+    * Ex: I want to add a category called: “Tuxedo”
+        1. I go out and collect hundreds of images of tuxedos.
+        2. I add 1 to the amount of classes. `classes = 51`
+        3. I append the “Tuxedo” to the CATEGORIES list.
+        `CATEGORIES = [“Anorak”, “Blazer”, … “Sundress”, “Tuxedo”]`
+    * WARNING: Data pipeline will also need to be modified.

+##### Model Architecture Replacement:
+* Model architecture can be made from scratch instead of using vgg19.
+    * This can be done by commenting out the contents of the `base model` and replacing it with one's custom model architecture.